CRISES-URV/eVerification-2/README.md

 As a result of this research project, CRISES group has studied the feasibility of developing ElGamal cryptosystem and Shamir’s secret sharing scheme into JavaCards, whose API gives no support for it.

-In particular, the contributions of our work have been the design and development for JavaCards of the following building blocks: (i) ElGamal cryptosystem to generate the ElGamal key pair, (ii) Shamir’s secret sharing scheme to divide the private key in a set of shares, (iii) secure communication channels for the distribution of the shares, and (iv) a decryption function without reconstructing the private key.
+In particular, the contributions of our work have been the design and development of the following building blocks for JavaCards: (i) ElGamal cryptosystem to generate the ElGamal key pair, (ii) Shamir’s secret sharing scheme to divide the private key in a set of shares, (iii) secure communication channels for the distribution of the shares, and (iv) a decryption function without reconstructing the private key.
 This solution can be useful for a typical e-voting system, speciﬁcally in the voting scheme presented by